 - Professional affiliations

-The GSRC is available to provide feedback on your résumé/CV for graduate admission.
+The GSRC is available to provide feedback on your résumé/CV for graduate admission by appointment only.
 This service is free and available to everyone.
-Contact us at firstname.lastname@example.org for more information.